The classes and functions in this chapter allow Lua scripts to create new protocols for Wireshark.

 Since: 1.99.2

-The number of bytes in the fixed-length part of the PDU.
+must return a Lua number of the full length of the PDU.